The information content of jet quenching and machine learning assisted observable design: Introduction

 In this work, we examine jet quenching as a classification problem – distinguishing jets in proton-proton collisions from jets in heavy-ion collisions, as illustrated in Fig.~\ref{fig:pp_AA}.
 We utilize machine learning to quantify the features and patterns that distinguish these two classes of jets.
 In the following we refer to the set of identified features as the \emph{information content of jet quenching}.
-Rather than training the classifier purely as a black box, we focus on formulating the classifier in a way that is theoretically interpretable.
-By curating the input variables and the theoretical properties of the machine learning architecture, this approach allows us not only to estimate an upper bound on the information content in jet quenching but also to study how that information is distributed in terms of IRC safety and hard vs. soft physics.
-With this approach, for the first time we are able to dissect the machine-learned information which allows for a degree of interpretability and provides guidance for constructing observables to study the QGP.
+Rather than training the classifier purely as a black box, we focus on formulating the classifier in a way that allows us to dissect the machine-learned information in order to provide insights about jet quenching.
+In particular, we curate the input variables and the theoretical properties of the machine learning architecture in order to not only to estimate an upper bound on the information content in jet quenching but also to study how that information is distributed in terms of IRC safety and hard vs. soft physics.
 We follow this up by performing Lasso regression~\cite{doi:10.1137/0907087,10.2307/2346178} (a simple form of symbolic regression) to design jet substructure observables that are maximally modified by the QGP.
 Strongly modified observables can provide guidance of how theoretical formulations of jet quenching should modify jet evolution.
-We identify single observables that are generally tractable in perturbative QCD, providing a handle between discrimination power and simplicity of the observable which allows for an increased interpretability of the result.
+We identify single observables that are in principle calculable in perturbative QCD, by which we mean observables with closed-form expressions that obey IRC-safety or Sudakov safety and therefore can generally be calculated in the future with existing methods.
+This approach provides a handle between discrimination power and simplicity of the observable which allows for a bridge between machine-learned information and quantities that have the potential to be understood in perturbative QCD.
 With this method, we demonstrate that the discrimination power of our designed observables exceeds that of traditional observables already measured in heavy-ion collisions.
 We also quantify the information loss due to the large underlying event, one of the most significant challenges in jet quenching.
 For the first time, we study the information loss caused by background subtraction techniques that are traditionally employed in heavy-ion collisions.